-Report Author Year Wintering bird and disturbance survey, North Sands, Hartlepool, Co Durham, 2005-06 (to inform the Britmag Tim Outlaw 2006 application).
+Report Author Year Wintering bird and disturbance survey, North Sands, Tim Outlaw 2006 Hartlepool, Co Durham, 2005-06 (to inform the Britmag application).
 A study of over-wintering waterbirds of the Durham Cadwallender & 2012 Coast.
 Cadwallender Hartlepool SPA bird disturbance studies, 2009-13 Hartlepool BC 2013 (miscellaneous counts, no report).
 Recreational disturbance at the Teesmouth & Rachel Linaker 2013 Cleveland Coast European Marine Site, 2011-12.
 A second year review of over-wintering waterbirds of Cadwallender & 2013 the Durham Coast.
 Cadwallender Britmag Site, Bird Disturbance Study 2014-15.
 Bond I, Hartlepool BC 2015 Sunderland & South Tyneside Bird Surveys 2014-15, Arcus 2015 non-breeding season report.
 Wintering bird survey to enable condition assessment Ecology Consulting 2016 of the wintering bird features of Durham Coast SSSI & co-located areas of SPAs: final report 2015-16.
 South Tyneside, Sunderland & Durham Coastal Visitor Bluegrass 2016 Survey 2016 (PowerPoint).
 Little tern reports (various) INCA

 One of the studies above is a piece of research that Hartlepool BC undertook and is a bird and recreational disturbance study on North Sands, Hartlepool (Bond 2015).
 This study was carried out over the winter of 2014-15 to determine levels of use of an area of the Hartlepool coast by SPA birds as part of the Section 106 agreement for the application to develop Britmag Magnesia Works.
 The study also recorded recreational activity and disturbance of SPA birds.
 Results were noted as broadly comparable with the study carried out over the winter of 2005-06 (which informed the planning application - Outlaw 2006).
 The survey area was split into a northern sector and a southern sector.
 Eighty-three survey hours were carried out between November and March and identified that SPA bird numbers had notably declined since 2005-06.
 Levels of recreational use had declined by two events per hour from 7.2/hr in 2005-06 to 5.07/hr in 2014-15.
 Rates of disturbance were little changed after adjustment to remove counts where no birds were present and therefore no disturbance could occur.
 Before adjustment the rates were 1.25/hr in 2005-06 and 0.55/hr in 2014-15.
+After adjustment the rates were 1.25/hr in 2005-06 and 1.07/hr in 2014-15.